National Museum Of Singapore: Inspiring Journey Through Time

 In 1993, the museum became part of the National Heritage Board.

 Today, it is the nation’s oldest museum – and undoubtedly among the most important museums in Singapore.
 It is a must-visit for every citizen of Singapore and the top landmark on a city tour for each tourist and visitor of The Little Red Dot.
-That only is the magnificent building of the National Museum – the true hallmark of the whole state!
-The building is amazing both outside and inside.
+That only is the magnificent building of the museum – the true hallmark of the whole state!
+The building is amazing, both outside and inside.
 Its Rotunda Dome, Glass Passage, and The Gallery Theatre cannot but impress.

 The beautiful architecture is accompanied by an incredible atmosphere and fantastic exhibits.
-And we offer to talk about them right now.
+And we invite you to talk about them right now.

 National Museum of Singapore Exhibitions

 What to see and do in Singapore today?
-How about diving into its eventful history?
-The National Museum’s exhibitions in Singapore will tell and show you a lot.
-After all, it is Singapore’s oldest museum, so it definitely has something to share with its visitors, including important artifacts, beautiful drawings, incredible modern art installations, cutting-edge technologies, and more.
+How about diving into its eventful history at one of the most significant Singapore museums?
+Its exhibitions will tell and show you a lot.
+After all, it is the oldest museum in the Little Red Dot, so it definitely has something to share with its visitors, including important artifacts, beautiful drawings, incredible modern art installations, cutting-edge technologies, and more.

 Singapore History Gallery